Jerónimo Siller: Monterrey

 Precursor of the Mexican Revolution, Siller formed a political club to support Francisco I. Madero, collaborating in its presidential campaign.
 In 1913, after Henry Lane Wilson supported Victoriano Huerta's coup, he was apprehended by the new regime and, along Nicéforo Zambrano, Alfredo Pérez and other Maderista militants, lead to Mexico City.
 The intervention of Jerónimo Treviño and Rodolfo Reyes prevented their execution.
 Deported to the United States, Siller resided in that country without breaking away from the enemy military fronts against Huerta's usurping government.
-Once organized the constitutionalist movement, he crossed the border and later joined the forces of Pablo González Garza and Antonio I. Villarreal, later those of Lucio Blanco.
+Once organized the constitutionalist movement, he crossed the border and later joined the forces of Pablo González Garza and Antonio Villarreal, later those of Lucio Blanco.
 He participated in diverse forms in the struggle against Huerta and the Federal Army; after fighting battle in the Fort, he was commissioned to buy weapons in the United States-Mexico border; even though he had a fractured arm, he also undertook the task of repairing guns and arms in his smelting factory.
 To all these activities, Siller added his participation in the political and administrative life of Nuevo León.
 Thus, already in 1912 he had been named chief of Monterrey's City council.
 Later, and with his personal budget, he founded and presided over the Progressive Constitutional Party, platform by means of which impelled the campaign for governor of Nicéforo Zambrano that obtained the triumph.
 Substitute mayor in 1917 and the following year proprietary municipal president of Monterrey, in 1925 Siller was appointed temporary governor replacing Porfirio G. González that had been under riot act.
-The 16 September 1927 he rendered his last government report and the following month gave the power to Aarón Sáenz.
+The 16 September 1927 he rendered his last government report and the following month gave the power to Aarón Sáenz Garza.